thomas051083/psd-psw/_pswlf-2020/3-jobspecific.md

       <br>∙ Learn how PA tapped on Zoom for virtual community engagement
 	    <br>
       <a href="http://www.csc.gov.sg">Click here to register.</a>
+	<br><b>We will be prioritising officers from the Citizen Engagement and Community Development, Partnership & Engagement job family for this session.</b><br>
     </td>
 <td>
      <img src="/images/engage8.jpg">